steven-solomon/exdoubles/README.md

 ## Why another mock framework?

 There are already a few other mock libraries for Elixir.
-However they either allow you to mock code you don't own, or provide Erlang like syntax.
+However they either allow lack the ability to have ad-hoc mocking, or provide Erlang like syntax.

-Mocking and testing in general are activities that give you feedback on the design of your code.
-If you mock functions that you don't own, you are learning about how difficult they are to test, but you can't respond to the pain.
-You are stuck with the design decisions of the framework authors.

 ExDoubles wants you to wrap the code you don't own in a simple well defined interface, a function.
 Then you can then mock that function and be on your way.